powenn/HTB-CPTS/CheatSheet/INTRO TO ASSEMBLY LANGUAGE.md

 This way, we are adding an extra 16-bytes to the top of the stack and then removing them after the call.
 If we had 8 bytes pushed, we can bring the boundary up to 16 by subtracting 8 from rsp.

+This may be a bit confusing, but the critical thing to remember is that we should have 16-bytes (or a multiple of 16) on top of the stack before making a call.
+We can count the number of (unpoped) push instructions and (unreturned) call instructions, and we will get how many 8-bytes have been pushed to the stack.

 # Shellcodes